 The Investment Manager of the Underlying Dublin Sub-Fund assesses and monitors investee companies' relevant ESG risks including corporate governance risks, practices and issues as outlined in its Responsible Investment and Stewardship Policy.
 The Investment Manager of the Underlying Dublin Sub-Fund adopts a principles-based assessment of good corporate governance practices which is guided by four governance pillars - Accountability, Independence, Transparency and Stewardship.
-Each pillar is described in the Responsible Investment and Stewardship Principles adopted by the Underlying Dublin Sub-Fund's Investment Manager's corporate group and are aligned with the broader stewardship approach taken by the Investment Manager of the Underlying Dublin Sub-Fund.
-Assessment of good governance may include, for example, taking into account indicators such as ownership profile, board structure, board independence, and remuneration of staff.
+Each pillar is described in the Responsible Investment Manager's corporate group and are aligned with the broader stewardship approach taken by the Investment Manager of the Underlying Dublin Sub-Fund's governance may include, for example, taking into account indicators such as ownership profile, board structure, board independence, and remuneration of staff.
 Where the Investment Manager of the Underlying Dublin Sub-Fund is in a position to engage with a company's management and board, they will endeavour to do so with a view to making clear any expectations or preferences for improvements in the company's corporate governance practices.